Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Doctor's advice:

-• In any case, with an increase in prolactin, it is better to consult a general practitioner or endocrinologist about whether any further examinations and actions are required.
+• In any case, if prolactin increases, it is better to consult with a general practitioner or endocrinologist about whether any further examinations and actions are required.

 • Prolactinomas are one of the rare tumors that can disappear with proper treatment drugs, in a third of women, small prolactinomas can go away on their own after the birth of a child or during menopause.